Kulltero/Rust.Community/docs/Bugs-Tips.md

 Rust UI uses the same Placement system CUI does. it primarily uses offsets for sizing & positioning and anchors to a specific Point depending on the UI. by doing the same you can ensure that your CUI is positioned properly, regardless of Screensize & Aspect Ratio.

-UIs like the inventory, beltbar & storage containers are anchored to the bottom of the screen, but many other UIs dont follow that convention.
+UIs like the inventory, belt bar & storage containers are anchored to the bottom of the screen, but many other UIs don't follow that convention.

-a great way to discover what a UI element is anchored to is to use the windowed mode and stretch it to extreme aspect ratios. this reveals anchoring in a clear way thanks to rust's offset scaling
+a great way to discover what a UI element is anchored to is to use the windowed mode and stretch it to extreme aspect ratios. this clearly reveals anchoring thanks to rust's offset scaling
 ![image](https://user-images.githubusercontent.com/33698270/216077347-5461623c-8ff4-4890-8633-062519c4e371.png)
 > stretching our window show that the Crafting & Contacts buttons are anchored to the top middle, while the status bars are anchored to the bottom right corner